What's the recovery like for Lip Filler?

 When to call your provider

-• White or blue discoloration of the lip — this can indicate vascular compromise
+• White, mottled, blue, or dusky discoloration of the lip or surrounding skin — this can indicate vascular occlusion and is an emergency

-• Signs of infection: warmth, increasing redness, fever
+• Signs of infection: spreading warmth, redness, or fever

 Ready to find a Lip Filler provider?